Neunerlei/dbg/README.md

 It is possible to define multiple options for the debugger.
 The configuration is performed using the dbgConfig() function.
 Possible config options are:

 - enabled: (bool) default: TRUE | Master switch to enable/disable the debugging functionality.
 If you set this to false, none of the functions will do or output anything.
-- environmentDetection: (bool) default: FALSE | Enables the environment detection mechanism if set to true.
+- environmentDetection: (bool) default: TRUE | Disables the environment detection mechanism if set to false.
     - envVarKey: (string) default: PROJECT_ENV | Determines the name of the environment variable to look for when enabling the debug feature.
     - envVarValue: (string) default: dev | Used in combination with "envVarKey" and determines which value to expect from the configured environment variable to enable the debugger.
     - cliIsDev: (bool) default: TRUE | Determines if the debugger should always output stuff in a CLI environment or not.
     - debugReferrer: (string|NULL) default: NULL | If set this will be expected as the referrer to enable the debugger capabilities.
-- preHooks: (callable|array) | One or multiple callbacks to run in front of each debugger function (dbg,dbge,trace,tracee,...).
+- preHooks: (callable|array) | One or multiple callbacks to run in front of each debugger function ( dbg,dbge,trace,tracee,...).
 Useful for extending the functionality.
 Each callback will receive $hookType, $callingFunction and $givenArguments as arguments.
 - postHooks: (callable|array) | Same as "preHooks" but run after the debug output.
 - consolePassword: (string|NULL) default: NULL | If set the phpConsole will require this value as password before printing the console output to the browser.